juxt/yada/README.md

 (<b>y</b>et <b>a</b>nother <b>d</b>ependency! <b>a</b>rrrrrgh!!!)

-yada is an experimental REST library for Clojure, building on the ideas within [Liberator](http://clojure-liberator.github.io/liberator/), and from experiences using it on commercial projects.
+yada is a experimental REST library for Clojure, building on the ideas within [Liberator](http://clojure-liberator.github.io/liberator/), and from experiences using it on commercial projects.
 Its feature-set and rationale is very similar to [Ratpack](http://www.ratpack.io/), but